flox/flox/cli/flox/doc/flox-pull.md

 # DESCRIPTION

-Pull an environment from FloxHub and create a local reference to that remote environment, or, if an environment has already been pulled, update that environment.
+Pull an environment from FloxHub and create a local reference to it, or, if an environment has already been pulled, retrieve any updates.

 When pulling an environment for the first time, `-d` specifies the directory in which to create that environment.